cmpocmkp/KP-Floods-2025-Frontend/README_REFACTOR.md

-# KP Floods 2025 Dashboard - Refactor Summary
+# KP D3 Dashboard - Refactor Summary

 ## Overview

-The web application has been successfully refactored to match the KP Floods 2025 dashboard specifications from the provided screenshots.
-The application now features a comprehensive flood damage assessment and relief management system.
+The web application has been successfully refactored to match the KP D3 dashboard specifications from the provided screenshots.
+The application now features a comprehensive damage, disaster, and directory management system.

 ## Key Features Implemented